HiyabW/Playlist/README.md

     int size()

 ## Playlist.cpp
-Contains all of the project's function definitions
+Contains all of the project's function definitions so the functions operate appropriately

 ## Main.cpp
 Contains the main program users will interact with.
 Prints the menu and loops until q (quit) is entered.